Bessy Bell and Mary Gray

-Bessy Bell and Mary Gray are "twa bonnie lassies", the subject of one of the Child Ballads, based on a true story.
-The two young women sought refuge from the plague in 1645 in a remote spot away from habitation.
+Bessy Bell and Mary Gray (Roud 237, Child 201) is an English-language folk song.
+The two titular characters sought refuge from the plague in 1645 in a remote spot away from habitation.
 The story has been much embellished in a poem and ballad that were written many years later.

 According to the ballad, Bessy and Mary were daughters of two Perthshire gentlemen, who in 1666 built themselves a bower to avoid catching a devastating plague.
 The girls were supplied with food by a lad in love with both of them; the lad caught the plague and gave it to them, and all three sickened and died.

 The supposed site of Bessie Bell and Mary Gray's bower, and of their grave, is recorded in a c.1860 Ordnance Survey name book, with the following comments: